Free vs Paid: What RM 800 More Monthly Surplus Actually Buys You (Real Property Comparison)

 Applying the standard 12-cost stack (maintenance, vacancy provision, sinking fund, insurance, assessment, quit rent, tax, repairs, management, contingency) with typical Selangor/KL rates for sub-900 sqft condos:

-Emerald 9 turns slightly negative under the full 12-cost stack — the +RM 673 simplified surplus is absorbed entirely by the fixed cost base, consistent with the pattern we showed in our sub-RM 400K Selangor post.
-All three paid-tier winners stay comfortably positive, with D'sara Sentral leading at +RM 800 per month after every recurring cost.
+The free-sample-band archetype turns slightly negative under the full 12-cost stack: the ~+RM 670 simplified surplus is absorbed entirely by the fixed cost base, consistent with the pattern we showed in our sub-RM 400K Selangor post.
+The paid-band archetype stays comfortably positive at roughly +RM 800 per month after every recurring cost.

-The gap in monthly cashflow between the free-tier pick and the paid-tier winners is approximately RM 550 to RM 850 per month.
+The gap in monthly cashflow between the free-sample pick and the paid-band winner is approximately RM 850 per month.
 That is not noise.
-It is the gap between owning a property that drains your bank account slowly and one that deposits RM 500 to RM 800 every month.
+It is the gap between owning a property that drains your bank account slowly and one that deposits close to RM 800 every month.

 Step 2: Stress Test (Vacancy + Rate Shock)